Sharaal/screeps.com/master/README.md

 - withdrawEnergyContainer: Search the next container with energy available, move to it and draw energy
-  - next if the energy of the creep is full
+  - full if the energy of the creep is full
-  - empty if there is no more energy in a container
+  - next if there is no more energy in a container

 - withdrawEnergyStorage: Search the next storage with energy available, move to it and draw energy
-  - next if the energy of the creep is full
+  - full if the energy of the creep is full
-  - empty if there is no more energy in a storage
+  - next if there is no more energy in a storage

 ### Claiming

-1. Set a flag named "claim" in a neutral room besides an own room able to build a flagClaimer
+1. Set a flag named "claim spawn" in the room which should built the flagClaimer

+2. Set a flag named "claim target" in the room which should be claimed

-2. After claim the room create a spawn in that room besides an own room able to build a storageSpawnBuilder
+3. After claim the neutral controller of the room, create a spawn and a room besides which is able to build a spawnBuilder will build it

+### Attacking

+1. Set a flag named "attack spawn" in the room which should built the flagAttacker

+2. Set a flag named "attack target" in the room which should be attacked

 ## Towers

 - A tower decides in every tick the best thing to do in this order:
   - Attack a hostile creep
-  - Repair a structure (only if energy > 50%)
+  - Repair a structure (only if tower energy >= 50%)
-  - Repair a wall (only if energy > 75%)
+  - Repair a rampart/wall (only if tower energy >= 75% and storage
+    energy >= 75%)

 ## Structures